stevenmcintosh/Office-Fussball/README.md

 # fussball
 The office got a Fussball table, so I built a website for it :)

-Leaderboards, Seasons, Promotions, Relegations, Stats, the full she-bang.
+Leaderboards, Seasons, Promotions, Relegations, Stats, the full sha-bang.
 Even Active Directory integration!

 It was a lot of fun and is still going strong.